jessshipit/adamjonas.github.io/source/_posts/2012-07-25-badass-keyboard-shortcuts.markdown

 ###Indents in text editors###
 cmd [ to move it <-
 and cmd ] to move it -> in both textmate and sublime

+In Chrome:
+⌥⌘I (Command - Option - I) keys to open Developer Tools ⌥⌘J (Command - Option - J) to open Developer Tools and bring focus to the Console.
+⇧⌘C (Command - Shift - C) to toggle Inspect Element mode.